telerik/semantic-prerelease/README.md

 4. Use `semantic-prerelease publish` instead of `npm publish` in the end of your build.
 This publishes the prerelease versions behind dist-tags.

+5. (Optionally) Publish scoped packages as public by using `semantic-prerelease publish --public`

 With the above setup, new official releases (bearing the `latest` dist-tag) can be published from `master` by fast-forwarding it to `develop`:

     git checkout master && git merge --ff-only develop && git push